 Lecturer in Marine Ecology, University of Exeter, Cornwall, UK

-I am a behavioural marine ecologist studying for a PhD at the University of Exeter in partnership with the Bimini Biological Field Station Foundation.
-I am a member of the Centre for Ecology and Conservation at Exeter, a member of the Marine Predator Ecology and Conservation group, and a Co-Chair of the Cornwall Disablity Network for the University of Exeter.
+I am a functional marine ecologist, curious about what links and drives marine animals and ecosystems.
+I have a PhD in Marine Ecology from the University of Exeter in partnership with the Bimini Biological Field Station Foundation.
+I am a Lecturer in Marine Ecology at the Centre for Ecology and Conservation within the University of Exeter, Cornwall, a member of the Marine Predator Ecology and Conservation group, and the Head of Equity, Diversity and Inclusion for the Fisheries Society of the British Isles (FSBI).

-I am interested in studying core principles of behavioural ecology in marine ecosystems, using modern statistical and modelling approaches to address pressing questions in marine conservation.
-Currently I have projects in the Bahamas and the southwest UK, studying the ecology of juvenile lemon sharks, and the distributions of blue, thresher and porbeagle sharks and prey fish species off the Cornish coast.
+I am interested in studying core principles of functional ecology in marine ecosystems, using modern statistical and modelling approaches to address pressing questions in marine conservation.
+Currently I have projects in the southwest UK, testing novel and innovative methods for passive collection of environmental DNA from the marine environment; and collaborate on a project in Sri Lanka and India studying the consumer choice preferences for shark and ray meat.

 Previously, I studied at the University of St Andrews, in Scotland, where I graduated with a BSc with Honours (2.1) in Marine Biology.
 In my final year I conducted research with Mike Webster, studying the three-spined sticklebacks (Gasterosteus aculeatus) - this work in now published in Ethology.
 Before beginning my PhD, I worked as a Research technician for Kate Laskowski, David Bierbach, and Max Wolf, at the Leibniz Instiüt fur Gewässerökologie und Binnenfischerei.
 At the IGB I studied the clonal fish the Amazonian molly (Poecilia formosa), and the development of behaviour from early life.